ggrov/tinker/Readme.md

 Downloading and Installing PSGraph
 -------------------------------------------------------

-You can then download the `psgraph` tool in any folder you like with the command:
+You can then download the `psgraph` tool in any folder you like with either

+    git clone -b lpar13 https://github.com/ggrov/psgraph
+OR
-    git clone -b lpar13 https://github.com/ggrov/psgraph.git
+    git clone -b lpar13 git://github.com/ggrov/psgraph.git

 Installing the GUI
 ---------------------------------------------------